krisztipely/test-documentations/e-commerce.md

 As a user, I want to be able to search for products on an e-commerce website, so that I can quickly find and purchase items I am interested in.

+## Process description

+**Objective**

+The objective of this process is to provide users with a seamless experience when searching for products on the e-commerce website.
+This includes basic and advanced search functionalities, ensuring accurate results, and handling various scenarios effectively.

+1. User Initiates Search

+- Users access the search functionality on the website to find products.

+2. Basic Search

+- Users enter a valid search query (e.g., product name) and initiate the search.

+3. Advanced Search:

+- Users have the option to use advanced search filters (e.g., price range, brand) to refine their search.

+4. System Processes Search:

+- The system processes the search query, considering both basic and advanced criteria.

+5. Search Results Display:

+- The system displays relevant products matching the user's search query.

+6. Empty Search Handling:

+- If a user attempts to search without entering any query, the system prompts them to enter a search query.

+7. Invalid Search Handling:

+- If a user enters a non-existent product name or random characters, the system provides a message indicating that no matching products were found.

+8. Advanced Filters Application:

+- The system accurately applies advanced search filters, refining search results based on the specified criteria.

+9. Boundary Testing:

+- The system handles boundary scenarios, such as displaying the maximum number of products allowed per page.

+10. Performance Testing:

+- Performance tests measure the response time of the search functionality, ensuring results load within an acceptable timeframe (e.g., under 3 seconds).

+11. Continuous Monitoring:

+- Regular monitoring of the search functionality ensures ongoing performance and identifies any potential issues.

+12. User Feedback and Iteration:

+- User feedback, analytics, and monitoring results are used to iterate on the search functionality, addressing any issues and improving the user experience.
+-
+13. Collaboration with Stakeholders:

+- Continuous collaboration with stakeholders ensures that the search functionality aligns with user expectations and business goals.

+This process description outlines the steps involved in the user's search journey, from initiating a basic search to refining results with advanced filters.
+Continuous monitoring and collaboration are essential for maintaining and improving the effectiveness of the search functionality.

 ## Test cases

 **Positive test case - Basic search**